Are you a victim of hospital neglect?

-A hospital should help patients to recover from an injury or illness, which is why no-one should ever expect to endure additional pain and suffering once they arrive.
+A hospital should help patients to recover from an injury or illness.
+That, in short, is why no-one should ever expect to endure additional pain and suffering once they arrive.
 However, hospital neglect is a reality for some unfortunate victims even after a somewhat brief stay.

-While most patients will not need to worry about substandard care during a hospital stay, it is possible for healthcare practitioners to be negligent towards the very people they are supposed to be caring for.
+Indeed, most patients will not need to worry about substandard care during a hospital stay.
+Nevertheless, it’s possible for healthcare practitioners to be negligent towards the very people they should be caring for.

 Medical practitioners in both NHS and private hospitals have a duty of care towards their patients.
-If one or more practitioners provide substandard care to patients and caused them unnecessary pain and suffering, this could be classed as hospital negligence.
+Say that one or more practitioners provide substandard care to patients.
+In turn, it causes them unnecessary pain and suffering

-- A hospital acquired infection (such as MRSA or C-Difficile)
+- A hospital-acquired infection (such as MRSA or C-Difficile), and;

 Reasons to Make a Formal Hospital Complaint

-If you suspect you have been the victim of hospital negligence, consider making a formal complaint to either the NHS or a governing body.
+If you suspect you have been the victim of hospital negligence, consider following the complaints procedure to either the NHS or a governing body.
 Get in touch with a firm for an initial consultation, especially against NHS trust and parliamentary and health service.
 Cases involving doctors and nurses can be part of the claims process alike.

-If you experienced an error at an NHS hospital, they will perform an in-depth investigation to identify if, how and why you received poor quality care during your stay.
+Did you, in fact, experience an error at an NHS hospital?
+Through a complaint, they will perform an in-depth investigation to identify if, how and why you suffer poor quality care during your stay.
 As a result, you could receive an apology for medical negligence and a written explanation.
 It will be of particular interest to the Health Service ombudsman, who will want to ensure they do better.

 What’s more, their findings could potentially support a hospital negligence claim, as it could provide evidence that you were a victim of a medical error.
 As a result, it could help you to receive compensation for your pain and suffering.